-For the 100-yr plus central climate change (21%) design event, the maximum flood level at the site is 38.44 m AOD, significantly lower than the average ground level on the site.
-The hazard map for this event (see Figure 8) shows that flooding and therefore significant flood hazard is located either within or very close to the river channel.
-Given the location of the site relative to the River Kennet, speed of onset values are very fast (<1-hr), however as mentioned fluvial flood extents are limited to a small proportion of the site.
+For the 100-yr plus central climate change (21%) design event, the maximum flood level at the site is 37.4 m AOD, lower than the average ground level on the site.
+The hazard map for this event (see Figure 8) shows the limited area that is at risk to have a high hazard rating from danger for most to danger for all.
+It is expected that some of the modelled hazard values are in fact from the river channel rather than the site due to the resolution of the model grid.
+Given the location of the site relative to the River Kennet, speed of onset values are very fast (<1-hr) however as mentioned fluvial flood extents are limited to a small proportion of the site.
 Table 1 shows the flood risk metrics associated with the design event.